Aelstraz/GPU-Compute/README.md

   	gpuCompute.DisposeGlobal();

 ***
-### Creating & Setting Buffers/Textures/Variables:
+### Setting & Getting Buffers/Textures/Variables:
 To create a buffer simply input the buffer name, and the actual data to be passed into the buffer (the data struct type and length of the data is used to automatically set the size of the buffer).
-Empty buffers can also be made by supplying the data struct type.
+Empty buffers can also be made by supplying the data struct type:

  	gpuCompute.SetBuffer("vertices", ref vertices);
  	gpuCompute.SetBuffer("uvs", ref uvs);
   	gpuCompute.CreateEmptyBuffer<int>("myEmptyBuffer", myEmptyBufferLength);

 Buffer data, textures and variables values can be set like so:

 	gpuCompute.SetInt("myInt", myInt);